wangguan1995/CIKM_CAR/README.md

 - https://aistudio.baidu.com/datasetdetail/281827

 # ToDo
-- DataSet for Data 1 velocity
+- Extend DataSet size to 500, for Data 1 velocity
-- DataSet for Data 2 geometry
+- Extend DataSet size to 500, for Data 2 geometry
-- Review code
-- Review Data 1 velocity
-- Review Data 1 Drag Coefficient
-- Review Data 2 Geometry
+- sdf for Cd and Velocity